What is 24-hour car insurance?

 If you are a high-risk driver, there is no negotiating on this point.
 Car insurance companies will consider you high risk if you have multiple violations, such as speeding, accidents, or DUIs on your driving record.

 An insurance company doesn’t charge you more if you are a higher risk, they simply refuse to write you a policy.

 It is possible that one insurance company will refuse to write you a policy while another one will be fine with providing you with coverage.
 Different car insurance companies have different requirements, coverages, and rates.

-That is another reason why it is so important for you to shop around; you may be able to get the coverage that you need this way.
+This is another reason why it is so important for you to shop around—you may be able to get the coverage that you need this way.

-To find out if USAA auto insurance, Progressive auto insurance, or any of the other major companies offer one-day car insurance, you’ll need to contact your car insurance agent.
+To find out if USAA car insurance, Progressive car insurance, or any of the other major companies offer one-day car insurance, you’ll need to contact your car insurance agent.

 Can I get one month of car insurance?